 5) Is it straight?

-Sometimes the bow might be bent sideways which feels a bit awkward when you exert pressure on the bow.
-If it is unnaturally bent you can always bent it back.
-But if the bow is naturally bent you should look for another.
+Occasionally, the bow might be bent sideways, which feels a bit awkward when you exert pressure on the bow.
+If it is unnaturally bent you can always bend it back.
+However, if the bow is naturally bent you should look for another.